JuliaIO/VideoIO.jl/README.md

 ### RGB encoding
-If lossless RGB is desired for RGB{N0f8}, true RGB lossless requires using libx264rgb, to avoid the lossy RGB->YUV420 conversion in libx264.
-That's achieved with codec_name="libx264rgb" and "crf" => "0" in the above example, but is typically only useful for data storage given that even VLC cannot handle playing back libx264rgb videos smoothly.
+If lossless encoding of RGB{N0f8} or Gray{N0f8} is required, true lossless requires using libx264rgb, to avoid the lossy RGB->YUV420 conversion and GRAY8 color_range compression  in libx264.
+That's achieved with codec_name="libx264rgb" and "crf" => "0" in the above example, but is typically only useful for data storage given that even VLC struggles playing back libx264rgb videos smoothly.